 Once you are editing the text fields directly, the up and down arrows will have disappeared, but their functionality is still available.
 You can use the up an down arrow keys in combination with the Shift key to change the value by 10.

 Another great feature in our text fields is that you can perform math operations in all numerical inputs of the Inspector.
 You can add, subtract, divide, multiply, and in some cases, use percentage to adjust your objects, as shown below.
-For example, you can select a layer and use +, –, *, or / in any of the numerical fields.
+For example, you can select a layer or multiple layers and use +, –, *, or / in any of the numerical fields.

 In the radius input field for rectangles, you can specify a different value for each corner by using ; (eg. 40;0;40;0).